 My Firm LPL Financial just released its Outlook for 2009.
 Here is one of the inserts that addresses the likelihood of another Great Depression.
 A bit technical, but good information.
-If you want the whole report as a PDF, just contact me and I would be happy to e-mail it to you.

 The Great Depression came about because of serious economic and monetary policy errors which compounded what was already in serious recession.
 Actually, according to the National Bureau of Economy Research, the NBER, the official date setter of US recessions, there were two major back to back recessions in the late 1930s with a significant recovery in the middle.
 The economy and regulatory environment of the 1930s are a far cry from today’s, but can great a great depression occur again?
 We believe we cannot, but it is important to understand why the 30s Great Depression unfolded as it did, and the lessons that the experience offers today.

 There was a recovery that started in 1933 but was aborted in 1937.
 During the recovery, U.S. industrial production rose 121% before nose diving a second time in 1937 and 1938.
 Additionally, the unemployment rate followed a similar up, down, and then back up pattern.

 The main problem throughout the Great Depression was, in our opinion, highly ineffective monetary policy on the part of the Federal Reserve.
 As the first recession was underway in mid-1929, the Fed did nothing; actually worse than nothing, it allowed the money supply to contract and did nothing to support the banking system.
 The Fed is supposed to be the “lender of last resort”, but back then it did not accept that role.
 Its policy was to lend reserves to banks only if those loans were collateralized by investment grade corporate debt.
 It would not even accept government securities as collateral.

 The Deepening Recession